- 1.Why are customer reviews for restaurants so important for diners?

 Reviews for restaurants are not always positive.
 And the impact of negative reviews can be huge for restaurant owners.
 The impact of just one bad review could turn almost 22% of potential customers away from visiting your restaurant, according to Small Business Trends.

 Worse still, the impact of bad reviews for restaurants is cumulative.
 So the consequences of having four or more bad reviews can be catastrophic – preventing as many as three quarters (70%) of customers that consider dining at your restaurant.

 Equally, having no reviews for your restaurant can have a negative impact on increasing your customer base.
-Customer reviews are a driving force for diners.
-So if your restaurant is not on the online radar, then this will put off potential diners.
+Customer reviews are necessary for your business success, since they are a driving force for diners.
+If your restaurant is not on the online radar, then this will put off potential diners.
 And that’s because they won’t want to be the first to try out your food.